Sign In / Sign Out

 Andrew Heyward is a nationally known news executive, award-winning producer and expert on the changing media landscape.
 He directs the research arm of a three-part project at ASU to promote local TV news innovation through research, collaboration and experimentation.
 Heyward also serves as a visiting scholar at the laboratory for social machines at MIT, where he is working on artificial intelligence tools to strengthen local journalism.
 Heyward was president of CBS News, from January 1996 through November 2005.
 He previously served as executive producer of The CBS Evening News and graduated magna cum laude from Harvard University.

-Director, New Media Innovation Lab, Professor of Practice
+Director, New Media Innovation and Entrepreneurship Lab, Professor of Practice

 M.A., Arizona State University